West Ham United F.C.: Colours

 The club originally wore navy blue, the sporting colours of Harrow School and Oxford University (see Oxford blue), both of which Thames Ironworks chairman Arnold Hills had attended and represented.

-However, the team used a variety of kits including the claret and sky blue house colours of Thames Ironworks, as well as sky blue or white kit.
+However, the team used a variety of kits, including sky blue shirts and white shorts from 1897 to 1899.

-The Irons permanently adopted claret and blue for home colours in 1903.
+The Irons permanently adopted claret and blue. the house colours of Thames ironworks, as home colours in 1903.

 One story suggests that Thames Ironworks right-half Charlie Dove received the Aston Villa kit from William Belton, who was a professional sprinter of national repute, as well as being involved with the coaching at Thames Ironworks.
 Belton had been at a fair in Birmingham, close to Villa Park, the home ground of Aston Villa and was challenged to a race against four Villa players, who wagered money that one of them would win.
 Belton defeated them and, when they were unable to pay the bet, one of the Villa players who was responsible for washing the team's kit offered a complete team's "football kits" to Belton in payment.
 The Aston Villa player subsequently reported to his club that the kit was "missing".
 This, however, is often disputed.
 Thames Ironworks, and later West Ham United, retained the claret yoke/blue sleeves design, but also continued to use their previously favoured colours for their away kits.

+Terms and phrases

+West Ham United does not have a club motto, but there are a number of well known inter-related phrases which capture the club's culture and philosophy: